 Sweet, golden, port-like Vinsanto is made according to an ancient winemaking tradition that was used throughout ancient Italy and the Mediterranean and perfected on the island.
-Its very name came from the island itself: Vin Santo or Wine from Santo(rini), which was exported throughout the region via the boats of the Venetians, who labelled it accordingly.
+Its very name came from the island: Vin Santo or Wine from Santo(rini), which was exported throughout the region via the boats of the Venetians, who labelled it accordingly.
 It is especially delicious sipped on the rocks with a slice of lemon.